lana Buckley

 • From the centre of the chin towards the earlobes

-• From the corners of the mouth towards the tragus (the centre of the ear
+• From the corners of the mouth towards the tragus (the central point of the ear)

-• From the sides of the nose towards the temples
+• From the sides of the nose outwards towards the temples

-• From the inner corner of the eye, along the brow, towards the outer corner
+• From the inner corner of the eye, following along the brow, towards the outer corner

-• From the centre of the forehead towards the temples
+• From the centre of the forehead, sweeping outwards to the temples

-• Across the hairline – from the centre outwards
+• Along the hairline, from the centre moving outwards

 Neck and Décolleté Massage Lines